dapphub/dapple/README.md

 The following keys may also be defined:

+`environments`: A mapping of environment names to mappings of values to override in `dappfile` when dapple is passed the specified environment name.
+You can also map environment names to alternative YAML files of the same format as `dappfile`.
+The contents of said files will be treated as if defined directly in the the `environments` mapping.

-`dependencies`: A mapping of the names dapple packages this package depends on to either the specific versions of those packages required or to the specific location to load the package from.
+`dependencies`: A mapping of the names of dapple packages this package depends on to the specific versions of those packages required, or to the specific location to load the package from, or to another mapping.
 A value of "latest" signifies that the latest version should be used.
+If a mapping is specified, it must at minimum define a `version` entry whose value consists of either a version number or a location.
+Overrides for the values specified in each package's dapplefile may also be defined here.
+For example, if you load a package called `eth-common` that defines a `NAME_REG` value in its `contracts` mapping, you can override this value by defining a mapping of the key `contracts.NAME_REG` under the `dependencies.eth-common` key to whatever value you prefer.
+Such overrides will only affect the level at which they are defined.
+If another package, say `foobar`, loads the `eth-common` package, it will see the value defined in `eth-common`'s dapplefile.
+To override the namereg contract there as well, you would have to override `dependencies.eth-common.contracts.NAME_REG` under the `dependencies.foobar` key.

 You may use dot notation to collapse nested mappings.
 In other words, this: